RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/18-JOB.md

 <sup>14</sup> His confidence shall be rooted out of his tabernacle, and it shall bring him to the king of terrors.
 <sup>15</sup> It shall dwell in his tabernacle, because [it is] none of his: brimstone shall be scattered upon his habitation.
 <sup>16</sup> His roots shall be dried up beneath, and above shall his branch be cut off.
-<sup>17</sup> His remembrance shall perish from the earth, and he shall have no name in the street .
+<sup>17</sup> His remembrance shall perish from the earth, and he shall have no name in the street.
 <sup>18</sup> He shall be driven from light into darkness, and chased out of the world.
 <sup>19</sup> He shall neither have son nor nephew among his people, nor any remaining in his dwellings.
-<sup>20</sup> They that come after [him] shall be astonied at his day, as they that went before were affrighted .
+<sup>20</sup> They that come after [him] shall be astonied at his day, as they that went before were affrighted.
 <sup>21</sup> Surely such [are] the dwellings of the wicked, and this [is] the place [of him that] knoweth not God.
 ## Chapter 19